grame-cncm/faustdoc/mkdocs/docs/manual/debugging.md

 #### The -ct and -cat options

 Using the `-ct` and  `-cat` compilation options allows to check table index range, by verifying that the actual signal range is compatible with the actual table size.
-Note that since the interval calculation is  imperfect, you may see *false positive* especially when using recursive signals where the interval calculation system will typically produce *[-inf, inf]* range, which is not precise enough to correctly describe the real signal range.
+Note that since the interval calculation is  imperfect, you may see *false positives* especially when using recursive signals where the interval calculation system will typically produce *[-inf, inf]* range, which is not precise enough to correctly describe the real signal range.

 #### The -me option